 In this new animal study published in Nature Communications, researchers discovered that time-restricted fasting based on circadian rhythms had positive effects on insulin levels, restoring them to their correct sensitivity and also reducing tumor size in the process.

 Unlike more constraining intermittent fasts, one based around circadian rhythms won’t leave you feeling starved in the process.
-“Time-restricted eating has a positive effect on metabolic health and does not trigger the hunger and irritability that is associated with long-term fasting or calorie restriction,” said Manasi Das, PhD, the postdoctoral fellow at the University of California, San Diego who conducted the study.
+“Time-restricted eating has a positive effect on metabolic health and does not trigger the hunger and irritability that is associated with long-term fasting or calorie restriction,” said Manasi Das, PhD, postdoctoral fellow at the University of California, San Diego, and lead author of the study.

 Even better, these research results appeared without a diet or exercise change to subjects, which means it’s easy to incorporate this technique into your daily life without needing to alter anything else.